Whiteknight/Rosella/README.md

 ## Stable Libraries

-These libraries are considered stable enough for most uses.
-These are all tested and documented.

-1. Core (rosella/core.pbc)
-2. Action (rosella/action.pbc)
-3. Container (rosella/container.pbc)
-4. Test (rosella/test.pbc)
-5. TAP Harness (rosella/tap_harness.pbc)
-6. Proxy (rosella/proxy.pbc)
-7. Mock Object (rosella/mockobject.pbc)
-8. Event (rosella/event.pbc)
-9. Winxed (rosella/winxed.pbc)
-10. Memoize (rosella/memoize.pbc)
-11. Query (rosella/query.pbc)
-12. FileSystem (rosella/filesystem.pbc)
-13. Path (rosella/path.pbc)
-14. String (rosella/string.pbc)
+Several libraries are marked "Stable".
+These are the libraries which are considered to be the normal part of Rosella.
+Stable libraries are considered to be stable and usable, are documented and are tested.

 ## Libraries in Development